4 Simple Steps to Reactivate Your ABN (2021 Update)

 People cancel their Australian Business Numbers (ABN) for a number of reasons.
-Perhaps you’ve decided to stop trading, you’ve sold your business, or you’ve decided to change the structure of your business.
+Perhaps you’ve decided to stop trading, you’ve sold your business, or you’ve decided to change your business’s structure.
 However, sometimes business owners may wish to resume trading but you should always reactivate your ABN first.
 If this is the case, it is possible to reactivate your ABN.